: Statewide; dates vary by goose zone. Season dates

-Season dates: Southern James Bay goose zone: January 19 - April 26, 2013.
-Atlantic goose zone: January 28 - April 26, 2013.
-Resident Population goose zone: March 1 - April 26, 2013.
+: Southern James Bay Population goose zone: January 23 - April 22, 2016.
+Atlantic Population goose zone: February 1 - April 22, 2016.
+Resident Population goose zone: March 1 - April 22, 2016.
+Shooting hours

-Bag limits: 25 snow geese per day, no possession limit Special hunting methods allowed
+: 25 light geese per day, no possession limit Special hunting methods allowed

-: Electronic calls and decoys
+: Electronic calls and decoys Non-toxic shot

-Requirements to participate: Current Pennsylvania hunting license, federal duck stamp (for individuals 16 and older), Pennsylvania Migratory Game Bird license, and a free 2013 Snow Goose Permit.
-In addition hunters must complete a harvest report
+: Current Pennsylvania hunting license, federal duck stamp (for individuals 16 and older), Pennsylvania Migratory Game Bird license, and a free 2016 Snow Goose Permit.
+In addition, hunters must complete a harvest report

-The Atlantic Flyway population of light geese, composed mostly of "greater" snow geese, increased from approximately 50,000 birds in the mid 1960s approximately one million birds in recent years.
+The Atlantic Flyway population of light geese, composed mostly of "greater" snow geese, increased from approximately 50,000 birds in the mid 1960s to approximately one million birds in recent years.
 Most of these birds pass through Pennsylvania during spring and fall migrations and spend the winter in New Jersey, Delaware and Maryland.
 Waterfowl managers concerned about the impacts of too many snow geese, have recommended a population goal of 500,000 in the Atlantic Flyway.

 Why have snow goose populations increased so dramatically?
-First, prior to the 1970's snow geese fed primarily on natural wetland plants in mid-Atlantic coastal areas.
+First, prior to the 1970s snow geese fed primarily on natural wetland plants in mid-Atlantic coastal areas.
 Then they discovered an abundant food resource.
 Waste grains on agricultural fields provided a vast new food supply for these birds.
 Second, continuation of restrictive hunting regulations during the 1970s and 1980s allowed the population to grow while hunter harvest rates declined.
 These two factors resulted in a higher reproductive rate, a higher adult survival rate, and offspring that were in much better condition to survive.

 Permits and the required report card also can be obtained by calling the Game Commission at the Harrisburg headquarters (717-787-4250) and asking for the Bureau of Wildlife Management.
-However, since the agency is unsure of how many hunters will use this alternative application means, this process will require mailing the permit and report card to the permitee, allow a minimum of one week for processing and mail delivery to obtain a permit.
+However, since the agency is unsure of how many hunters will use this alternative application means, and this process will require mailing the permit and report card to the permittee, allow a minimum of one week for processing and mail delivery to obtain a permit.